About Us

-Wildlife rehabilitation is the treatment and care of injured, diseased, or orphaned indigenous wildlife, and the subsequent return of healthy viable animals to appropriate habitats in the wild.
+Wildlife rehabilitation is the treatment and care of injured, diseased, or orphaned native wildlife, and the subsequent return of healthy viable animals to appropriate habitats in the wild.
 At the Wildlife In Need Center (WINC) we answer over 10,000 phone calls from people asking for advice or help with wildlife issues and admit approximately 3,000 animals annually.
 We also conduct educational programs in schools and for scout, church, and civic groups.

-The Center is run primarily by volunteers and a very small staff, operating 365 days a year.
 WINC receives no county, state, or federal funding.
 WINC operates entirely through fundraising efforts along with the generosity of passionate donors, but also from corporate foundations and private foundation grants.

 Wildlife Rehabilitation